General Conference (LDS Church): Organization

-A member of the church's First Presidency normally conducts each conference session, with the church president presiding.
-On occasion, when part or all of the First Presidency have been absent, or impacted by age or illness, they designate someone to conduct the conference, although historically it was typically the most senior member of the Quorum of the Twelve Apostles not in the First Presidency, another apostle may also be assigned.
+A member of the church's First Presidency traditionally conducted each conference session, with the church president presiding.
+On occasion, when all members of the First Presidency have been absent, or impacted by age or illness, they designated someone to conduct the conference, typically the most senior member of the Quorum of the Twelve Apostles not in the First Presidency.
+Beginning in April 2024, the First Presidency designated Quorum members to conduct 3 of the 5 sessions.
 The conducting official introduces the various speakers, which over the course of the sessions will generally include all members of the First Presidency and Quorum of the Twelve Apostles and a selection of other church leaders.
-Almost every general authority of the church is present, though outside the First Presidency and Twelve only a few speak.
+Almost every church general authority is present, though outside the First Presidency and Twelve only a few speak.
 Non–general authority speakers may include male and female officers of church organizations.
 Most area seventies travel to Utah to attend at least one general conference per year.

 During one general session, all the church's general authorities and general officers are presented for the formal sustaining by the membership.
 Changes among the general church leadership are typically announced at this time.
-Normally, the members of the First Presidency and Quorum of the Twelve are mentioned by name; those in other positions are mentioned by name only if they are released from a previous position or called to a new one.
-The person conducting asks all of those who are in favor of sustaining the current leadership or the calling of a new leader to raise their hand in a "vote."
-He then asks that any who are opposed raise their hand.
-Dissenting votes are rare and the customary declaration at the end of the voting is that the voting has been unanimous.
+Normally, members of the First Presidency and Quorum of the Twelve are mentioned by name; those in other positions are mentioned by name only if they are released from a previous position or called to a new one.
+Members are asked to either sustain or oppose via a raised hand for common consent.
+Those that oppose are referred to local leaders to have a discussion over concerns.
+The church itself said that raising the hand means that members pledge to stand behind leaders, pray for them, and support them.
+This sustaining means that members support the leaders through prayer, obey their council, and refrain from criticizing.